Office of Admissions

 U.S. News and World Report Rankings

 • Top 10 in Public Finance and Budgeting

 • Top 50 Public Affairs Program

 The NASPAA-accredited MPA program prepares students for a career as a leader in the public, nonprofit, and private sectors.
 Students learn how to address the evolving changes faced by public managers and develop critical analytic and management skills needed to succeed in public service careers.
 Problem-oriented courses prepare students for an important responsibility of public managers and policy makers — decision-making.
 The program develops the skills needed to diagnose problems, collect and analyze information, plan, choose among policy alternatives, communicate findings, implement programs, and manage change.

 The MPP program provides top caliber instruction in policy analysis and program evaluation.
 Our focus is on providing you with the rigorous analytic and quantitative skills you need to assess policies and to evaluate programs.
 The program is centered on analysis of real-world problems and the policies and programs that address them.
 A hallmark of our program is its focus on combining theory and practice so that you can thrive in a professional workplace.

-UConn’s nationally recognized Internship and Professional Practice (IPP) program provides second year UConn MPA and MPP students with a strong year-long, project-based internship in a top state agency, municipality or nonprofit.
+Our nationally recognized Internship and Professional Practice (IPP) program provides second year MPA and MPP students with a strong year-long, project-based internship in a top state agency, municipality or nonprofit.
 The IPP program includes a stipend, tuition scholarship, and health benefits.

 Fall admission: February 15 (Graduate Assistantship request deadline) and May 15